facsimiles/inkscape/doc/building/windows.md

 # create build files with CMake (we generate rules for "Ninja" as it's
 # significantly faster then "MinGW Makefiles" which uses mingw32-make)
 # note the source path '..' (which in this case is the parent directory) and
-# should always point to the root folder of your copy of the Inkscape source
+# should always point to the root folder of your copy of the Inkscape source.

-cmake -G Ninja ..
+# ( For details on these build flags, see below "Build Flags" )

-# start the compilation
+cmake -G Ninja -DCMAKE_INSTALL_PREFIX=${PWD}/install_dir -DCMAKE_BUILD_TYPE=Debug -DBUILD_SHARED_LIBS=OFF -DWITH_INTERNAL_2GEOM=ON  -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ..

-ninja
+# start the compilation and
 # install compiled files and all dependencies required to run Inkscape into the
-# folder 'build/inkscape/'
+# folder 'build/inkscape/':
 ninja install

-# The last two steps can be combined (i.e. run 'ninja install' immediately) to
+# Run Inkscape
-# save some time (the "install" target includes the default target)
+./install_dir/bin/inkscape.exe
 ```

 _**That's it!**_
-Afterwards, you should have a complete binary distribution of Inkscape in the folder "build/inkscape/" that can be run on any machine running Windows 8.1 or later.
+Afterwards, you should have a complete binary distribution of Inkscape in the folder "build/install_dir/" that can be run on any machine running Windows 8.1 or later.

 ## Running Inkscape

-Simply execute `inkscape.exe` from the "build/**inkscape**/bin" directory (not "build/bin") created in the previous step.
+Simply execute `inkscape.exe` from the "build/**install_dir**/bin" directory (not "build/bin") created in the previous step.
 (The `ninja install` command takes care of copying all required files into this directory.)

 ## Packaging